The Role of Attendant Service Application Centre (ASAC)

 - ASAC also maintains a Consumer Attendant Roster (CAR) which helps to match job seeking attendants with consumers who have job openings for attendants.

 You can contact ASAC for a ASAC Application Package or you can download it directly from our website.
 To do so, please visit our ASAC Application page.

 c/o Centre for Independent Living in Toronto (CILT) Inc.

 - Applicants can contact ASAC for an Application Package or download it from the CILT website; complete the application and return it to ASAC.
 Applicants need to keep the ASAC Application Guide and a copy of their applications for reference or for updating their applications.

 - It is the applicants’ responsibility to keep their applications up to date.
 They need to inform ASAC for any changes in their applications including contact info, service needs, project selection or preference, being accepted for services or deciding to cancel their applications.

-- The Attendant Services Application Centre will assess applications for basic eligibility, enters information into the centralized database and forwards applications to service providers.
-ASAC will send applicants an acknowledgment letter and an Applicant Profile, verifying the Attendant Service Providers that they have applied to.
+- ASAC assesses their applications for basic eligibility, enters information into the centralized database and forwards applications to service providers.
+ASAC will contact applicants to provide an orientation and review of their applications.
+ASAC will send an acknowledgment letter and an Applicant Profile, verifying the Attendant Service Providers that they have applied to.

-- Attendant Service Providers will review applications for their own eligibility requirements and will contact applicants for updates or assessment interview.
-Service Providers make decisions to offer services based on eligibility criteria, individual needs and available funding.
-The five attendant outreach service providers in Toronto work together to provide a centralized assessment services.
+- Attendant Service Providers will contact applicants for assessment and vacancy interviews.
+Service Providers make decisions to offer services based on eligibility requirements, individual needs, available resources and funding.
+Attendant service providers work together to provide collaborative assessment services.